For years, Pierce Brosnan seemed a natural choice to carry the Walther PPK.

 Highlights include Bond and Michelle Yeoh’s Chinese agent Wai Lin escape through the streets of Saigon…

 …and the finale on Carver’s stealth boat in the South China Sea.
 Bond gets a new Q-Branch car this time out, but disappointingly it’s a BMW.
-Not that I have anything against the German car, excellent vehicles that they are, but Bond’s signature autos should always be British.
+Not that I have anything against the German car in the era of the European Union, excellent vehicles that they are, but Bond’s signature autos should always be British.
 (That said, there’s a great sequence where he controls it from its backseat with a hand-held device.
 He really seems to enjoy himself.)

 The World Is Not Enough (1999)

 Brosnan and the ’90s Bond movies are in a groove by this point, so why in the world did they think to cast Denise Richards as a nuclear physicist named Dr Christmas Jones?

 In the history of women in Bond movies, she’s actually not so bad, and it’s not her that makes this 19th edition of the Bond franchise feel a bit overstuffed.
 It may be churlish to complain that there’s a sense we’ve seen it all before when talking about a Bond movie because, let’s face it, there are tropes that repeat from picture to picture.
 But this one measures up as a middling entry at least partly because of a lack of fresh action ideas.